Are you an adviser? Go to Unbiased Pro

 A junior self invested personal pension (SIPP) is a pension designed for a child.

-This type of long-term investment could deliver a substantial sum by the time junior reaches 55 – and they'll be delighted at their parents' foresight and planning.
+This type of long-term investment could deliver a substantial sum by the time your child reaches 55 – and they'll be delighted at their parents' foresight and planning.

-An investment of up to £2,880 per year can be paid into a Junior SIPP, with tax relief of 20% added to any investment.
+An investment of up to £2,880 per year can be paid into a junior SIPP, with tax relief of 20% added to any investment, which makes the overall allowance £3,600.

-Starting a pension aged zero may add another 18 to 20 year's growth and contributions to a pension pot before its holder even starts his or her first job.
+Starting a pension for your child when they're a baby may add another 18 to 20 year's growth and contributions to a pension pot before its holder even starts their first job.

-This financial head start could have far-reaching consequences for a young person – from having more disposable income while they are younger to being able to retire with a sizeable pension pot.
+This financial head start could have far-reaching consequences for a young person including being able to retire with a sizeable pension pot.

-This amount would be invested in a fund or number of funds, which would generate growth.
+This amount would be invested in a fund or many funds, which would generate growth.

 Back in the day, buying premium bonds as gifts for children was popular with parents and other family members.